kubantjan/fast-form/README.md

 Once files have been processed, it might be good idea to archive them.

 #### final_excel_path
-If you want the results to be appended to your excel document.
+If you want the results to be appended to your existing excel document, provide this path, otherwise fast-form will create new excel document.

 Once you provided all the configuration files, you can process the files using following loop